hearts4maemae/read-me-/README.md

                                   ฅ^._.^ฅ

-sometimes i go afk if im unresponsive and you wanted to talk please whisper and ill respond later !!!
+sometimes i go afk if im unresponsive and you wanted to talk please whisper and ill respond later !!! i also tend to cuddle or hide behind other ppl